© 2024 Connecticut Public

 Loading...

-The question is appearing as a public referendum because Connecticut’s election laws are embedded in its constitution, which means changing how elections are conducted includes a years-long process involving lawmaker and voter approvals.
+While voters approved the question, the constitution change still needs to go through the state legislature.
+The question appeared as a public referendum because Connecticut’s election laws are embedded in its constitution, which means changing how elections are conducted includes a years-long process involving lawmaker and voter approvals.

 Currently, to be eligible for an absentee ballot, Connecticut voters have to provide an excuse.
 That could be illness, absence from town during all hours of voting, or religious beliefs that don't allow them to go to the polls on Election Day.

-If a simple majority of voters choose “yes” on the referendum, state lawmakers would be allowed to propose, debate and vote on a law that would allow any registered voter to request an absentee ballot.
-But if a majority votes “no,” the referendum fails.
+Now that a simple majority of voters chose “yes” on the referendum, state lawmakers would be allowed to propose, debate and vote on a law that would allow any registered voter to request an absentee ballot.

 Learn more